AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 Could we predict how much biomass a mangrove will produce, if we have basic information on the structure of its trees?
 And _the answer is YES!_ At least is seems to work (you can read the full publication <a href="https://doi.org/10.1016/j.ecss.2018.12.012">here</a>, or <a href=""> send me an email</a> if you don't have access to it.

 Why did I choose to use PLS-R?
 Well PLS-R is __a fantastic tool for anyone dealing with biological data__.
-That's because, with few exceptions, biological features are usually orthogonal (cross-correlated).
+That's because biological features are usually orthogonal (cross-correlated).
 That hampers, for instance, the use of more common techniques, such as (multivariate) linear regressions.
 If PLS is completely new to you (as it was new to me before this project) let me tell you I learned a lot about it by reading Gaston Sanchez's <a href="https://sagaofpls.github.io/"> The Saga of PLS </a>.

 Basically, the steps needed to apply a PLS-R to your data are:

 <li> Organize the features dataset
 <li> Organize the response dataset (PLS-R in <a href="https://github.com/gastonstat/plsdepot">package plsdepot</a> can handle univariate and multivariate responses)
 <li> Apply normalization to your data, since biological traits come in a variety of scales (cm, ind/m2, mm, counts, etc.)
-<li> Use a PCA with the features dataset to check if there is  (I mean, the PLS-R is useless if there's no meaningful relationships between your predictors)
+<li> Use a PCA with the features dataset to check how they are related (I mean, the PLS-R is useless if there's no meaningful relationships between your predictors)
 <li> Run the PLS-R with cross-validation
 <li> Predict responses for new data using the best model